 Thetford Aqua-Magic Bravura

-This is a single-pedal flush.
-You’ll press the pedal halfway down to add water to the bowl and all the way down to flush the toilet.
+This is a single-pedal flush toilet: press the pedal halfway down to add water to the bowl and then all the way down to flush the toilet.

 The Bravura has a universal floor flange so it can be mounted on any existing flange.

-Thetford’s water-saving hand sprayer can be installed with this toilet but is not included.
+Thetford’s water-saving hand sprayer can be installed with this toilet, but it is not included.

 This RV toilet weighs 18.7 pounds and is 16.25 inches tall.